LHolten/rust-query/README.md

 ## Examples
 For more example queries you can look at [the chinook example](/tests/chinook.rs).

-First download the `Chinook_Sqlite.sql` from here https://github.com/lerocha/chinook-database/releases and put it in the `tests/chinook_schema` folder of this repository.
+First download the `Chinook_Sqlite.sqlite` from here https://github.com/lerocha/chinook-database/releases and put it in the root of this repository (the working dir).

 Then you can run with `cargo test`.